 Infertility Evaluation, Diagnosis & Treatment

-- A detailed, thorough evaluation of a patient and her partner for the causes of their infertility with recommendations for treatment using the most advanced technology.
+We begin with a detailed, thorough evaluation of a patient and their partner for the causes of their infertility with recommendations for treatment using the most advanced technology.

 - Assisted Hatching